alisonpeard/hazGAN2/README.md

 └── logs/
     └── .gitignore
 ```
+### DVC setup

+In the parent repo type `dvc init` and `dvc add results`, DVC will prompt you to commit these changes to git.
+Follow the instructions [here](https://dvc.org/doc/user-guide/data-management/remote-storage/google-drive#using-a-custom-google-cloud-project-recommended) to set up a Google Cloud Project and link it to your DVC repo.
+You need to set the project status to published rather than testing to allow access.
+Set the upstream remote and push.
+There is also an `ssh` version of this for departmental filestores.
 ### Tasks
 - [ ] Separate conda environments for each rule set
 - [ ] Training on styleGAN2-DA (make very modular)